hartm0120/Cyber-Security-Bootcamp-Project-1---VN-with-ELK-STACK/README.md

 [elk]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-In order to specify which machine to install either ELK, filebeat or metricbeat, you simply specify which host at the beginning of your playbook file that you want to run and install the relevant applications or software.
-An example has been included below:
+In order to specify which machine to install either ELK, filebeat or metricbeat, you simply specify which host at the beginning of your playbook file that you want to run and install the relevant applications or software included in your script.
+An example of the begining of the playbook to highlight this has been included below:

 ---
 - name: playbook to install and configure Elk VM with Docker